Finding a job abroad after college involves more than just booking a plane ticket to your dream destination and setting sail.

 - Some personal information

-- Details and GPA for secondary and college and university-level education
+- Details and GPA for secondary and university-level education

 - Bulleted sections about work experience